 Polish bass Rafał Pawnuk studied at the Academy of Music in Bydgoszcz with Leszek Skrla and at the Academy of Music in Krakow with Marek Rzepka.
 Awards include first prize at the 13th International Vocal Competition Iuventus Canti in Slovakia.

-Mr Pawnuk is a former member of the Opera Studio of the Bavarian State Opera in Munich, where his roles have included Thierry Dialogues des Carmélites, Brabantischer Edler Lohengrin and Dr. Wilhelm Reischmann Elegy for Young Lovers.
+Rafał Pawnuk is a former member of the Opera Studio of the Bayerische Staatsoper in Munich, where his roles included Thierry/Dialogues des Carmélites, Brabantischer Edler/Lohengrin and Dr. Wilhelm Reischmann/Elegy for Young Lovers.

 Most recent engagements include debuts at the Salzburger Festspiele as Mars in Barrie Kosky’s new production of Offenbach’s Orphee aux enfers and at Opera de Lille as Nourabad in a new production of Bizet’s Les Pêcheurs de perles, Vodnik/Rusalka at Opéra de Limoges, Colline/La bohème and Gremin/Eugene Onegin with Nederlandse Reisopera and staged concert works by Schumann with Choeur Accentus and Laurence Equilbey at the Philharmonie Paris.

 In 2021/22, he will make his role and house debut as Hunding/Die Walküre, conducted by Nicholas Milton, at Stadttheater Klagenfurt and sing Sciarrone and Sagristano at Theater an der Wien in a new production of Tosca by Martin Kusej, conducted by Ingo Metzmacher.